Journal of Boredom

 Reading this passage, even as a non-native speaker of English, I

-the Russian language and Russian sensibilities (and, along with this,
+simplistic vision that the Russian language and Russian sensibilities (and,

-presumably, culture) are rich, spiritual, and profound, while the English language
+along with this, presumably, culture) are rich, spiritual, and profound, while

-spiritual anguish, but English people allegedly have only one, implicitly
+express their deepest spiritual anguish, but English people allegedly have only

-expressing various existential dimensions of the experience.
-We have at least
+existential dimensions of the experience.
+We have at least two other

-mention in her linguistic analysis.
-Thirdly, the above analysis is based mainly
+not mention in her linguistic analysis.
+Thirdly, the above analysis is based

-on Russian literature (Tolstoy, Pushkin, Gogol, etc.).
-Tochilnikova never
+mainly on Russian literature (Tolstoy, Pushkin, Gogol, etc.).
+Tochilnikova never analyzed

-analyzed comparatively rich English literary sources and did not employ
+comparatively rich English literary sources and did not employ relevant

 imbalance in sources between Anglo and Russian cases.